TheItachiUchiha/MediaPlayerFX/README.md

 A simple media player in JavaFX.
 It has the following features:

-1. Supports drag and drap playing option.
+1. Supports drag and drop playing option.
 You can directly drop media into the MediaView to play them.
 You can also open a media using File -> Open.
 2. A playlist to control all you media.
 You can either use the add button to add media to the playlist or drag and drop media into its stage.
 3. Play, Pause, Next, Previous options.
 4. An interactive time-slider and volume slider control.